-There have also been concerns that may contribute to antibiotic resistance.
-The conventional line of thinking has been that, like antibiotic drugs, antibacterial kill off most bacteria, leaving only a few resistant strains behind, which then multiply and spread.
+There have also been concerns that antibacterial soap may contribute to antibiotic resistance.
+The conventional line of thinking has been that, like antibiotic drugs, antibacterial soap kill off most bacteria, leaving only a few resistant strains behind, which then multiply and spread.
 However, a new study has shown something completely unexpected: Some antibacterial soaps may actually promote bacterial colonization.

 Triclosan is a common ingredient in antibacterial soap, and is the main one responsible for killing bacteria.
 It’s so common, in fact, that it has begun showing up in the human body and human secretions.
 In a study published yesterday, researchers found that triclosan is present in the nasal secretions of healthy adults, but that, against expectations, the presence of triclosan in the nasal passages is associated with an increased incidence of Staph aureus colonization, not a decreased incidence.